 Twenty-Sixth (26th) Annual Tie-One-On Luncheon will be Held april 21st, 2017

-The Breakfast Group will held its Twenty-Fifth (25h) Annual “Tie-One-On” Luncheon on Wednesday, April 6th, 2016 at the Fairmont Olympic Hotel’s Spanish Ball Room.
+The Breakfast Group will held its Twenty-Sixth (26th) Annual “Tie-One-On” Luncheon on Friday, April 21st, 2017 at the Fairmont Olympic Hotel’s Spanish Ball Room.
 The event is co-sponsored by Turner Construction Company and the Fairmont Olympic Hotel.
-This luncheon continues to serve as a “rite of passage” for approximately 75 young men who successfully complete the Project M.I.S.T.E.R.™ Program or are selected by school staff for participation.
+This luncheon continues to serve as a “rite of passage” for approximately 85 young men who successfully complete the Project M.I.S.T.E.R.™ Program or are selected by school staff for participation.

 Project M.I.S.T.E.R.™ is a dynamic program that addresses the needs of teenage fathers and high-risk young men of high school age.
 The program works with the Seattle Public Schools to increase the number of teen males returning to and/or remaining in school.
 It also has a marked effect on reducing the incidents of abuse among high-risk teen parents, enhancing self-esteem, life skills, and assisting in the prevention of teen pregnancy.
 The core programs are based at Garfield, Cleveland, Rainier Beach, South Lake and Franklin High Schools.
 In recent years, young men from similar programs at Seattle Urban Academy and several other Seattle area schools have been included in the program.